Coders-initiative/M-explorer/README.md

 # M-Explorer
-An explorer that has an inbuilt web browser, youtube downloader an audio player
+An explorer that has an inbuilt web browser, youtube downloader, an audio player,pdf viewer, html viewer